yexiang-aws/nixl/docs/BackendGuide.md

 ### Get notifications:

 The agent will iterate over all the backends that support notification, and call their **getNotifs** from the SB API, which will return a list of notifications received from each remote node between the previous call to this method and this time.
 Then the agent will merge the results from all such backends, and append them to the map that the user has provided.
-Similar to get transfer status, Internal to the backend, they can call the **progress** method in SB API, if that’s necessary to get the latest notifications received from the transfers initiated by the other agents towards them.
-If the agent is run in progress thread mode, the agent will call that periodically, and therefore reduce the load on this internal call.
+Similar to get transfer status, Internal to the backend, they can call their internal progress method, if that’s necessary to get the latest notifications received from the transfers initiated by the other agents towards them.

 ### Generate notification: